Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Smaller heat dissipation surface

-For high-speed, long-range touring, some drivers may find single row bars less effective on their own.
+For high-speed, long-range touring, some drivers may find single row bars less effective on their own when selecting the best driving lights for 4WD highway conditions.

 What Is a Dual Row Light Bar?